Introduction

 The two big men shook hands and gave each other a good look.
 They must have liked what they saw because they broke out into big smiles simultaneously.

-"Listen, the Rabi Council.
-They are very greedy.
+"Listen, the Rabi Council, they are very greedy.
 The British recently awarded us money for the destruction of our old home and they can't wait to spend it.
 Be careful that they don't convince you to give them money."

 "Thank you for the warning," I told him sincerely.

-The next morning the council greeted me.
+The next morning the Council greeted me.
 Some spoke English and that's what they greeted me in.
 I replied in Kiribati.
 "Thank you for inviting me to this home of the Banaba.
 I've come to talk to you about restoring your home island to life.
 I've brought tools to begin, and scientists who specialize in understanding the Earth and the plants and animals that nourish it."

 They agreed to discuss it.
 So the meeting soon ended.
 I headed back to the lodgings they had provided.